 The Effects of Climate Change on American Indian and Alaska Native Tribes

-This article discusses how the U.S. can do a better job of addressing tribes in climate policy - given the unique risks tribes face and unique legal structures that govern tribes.
-Given that the safety, culture, and economies of many tribes are threatened due to environmental change, the authors argue that the needs of tribes must be taken into account as the U.S. responds to climate change.
+This article discusses how the U.S. can do a better job of addressing tribes in climate policy, given the unique risks tribes face and unique legal structures that govern tribes.
+As the safety, culture, and economies of many tribes are threatened long with the environment, the authors argue that the needs of tribes must be taken into account as the U.S. responds to climate change.
 The report outlines a number of questions that can help define the role of tribal governments in responding to climate change, and makes the case that tribes need to be at the table and makes suggestions of how tribes can better fit into the existing landscape, “both within the framework of federal law and through the exercise of tribal sovereignty.”

 In its final sections, the article details the efforts some tribes and inter-tribal organizations are already taking to mitigate and respond to climate change.
 It also identifies several federal programs that tribes could leverage to fund climate change action, such as the Department of Energy’s Weatherization Assistance Program.
 It further suggests that tribes consider enacting and implementing their own climate change programs through building code changes and land use planning.